 Indian Pharmaceutical Industry is considered highly progressive in the field of drug manufacturing and technology.
-Today India has the global presence in the field of generic drugs and hence protecting the new drugs combinations and its process by means of intellectual property rights (IPR).
+Today India has a global presence in the field of generic drugs and hence protects the new drug combinations and their process by means of intellectual property rights (IPR).

-Patenting the innovation has played a pivotal role in the economic growth of India.
+Patenting innovation has played a pivotal role in the economic growth of India.
 Economists have long established a connection between research and development (R&D) expenditures and innovation, as measured by patenting activity.
-However, patenting in the pharmaceutical industry is quite unlike other industries because the patent is the product itself (a new drug) which is the result of cost involved in R&D and extensive clinical testing.
-Factors such as protection of intellectual property (e.g. patent) are increasing in significance due to the growing recognition of the need to ensure protection of valuable investments in research and development (R&D).
-Various efforts have been taken by India to check problems of weak enforceability of existing intellectual property legislations, and the Indian government is regularly implementing new amendments in Indian patent laws to establishing a good patent system that is beneficial to technological advances and in keeping with its global commitments.
-Understanding different types of patents are equally important for the innovators and the generic counterparts.
+However, patenting in the pharmaceutical industry is quite unlike other industries because the patent is the product itself (a new drug) which is the result of the cost involved in R&D and extensive clinical testing.
+Factors such as the protection of intellectual property (e.g. patents) are increasing in significance due to the growing recognition of the need to ensure the protection of valuable investments in research and development (R&D).
+Various efforts have been taken by India to check problems of weak enforceability of existing intellectual property legislations, and the Indian government is regularly implementing new amendments in Indian patent laws to establish a good patent system that is beneficial to technological advances and in keeping with its global commitments.
+Understanding different types of patents are equally important for the innovators and their generic counterparts.

 Product by process patent: This type of patent claims a chemical or other process used to manufacture the drug whenever the drug is made by the patented process and also confers protection against the importation of a product.
 However, the drug can be made and sold if another company can devise a commercially viable process not covered in the patent.